Integrity and

 9 Beliefs, metaphors and symbols

-awareness of your inherent qualities and potentials.
+the belief illuminates your awareness of your inherent qualities and positive

 A metaphor is a word or phrase that someone decided or learned can represent a particular idea that's not communicated in the plain and simple